Entrepreneurship Leadership Academies

 Be challenged by teaching entrepreneurial leadership skills to high school students and through the process, discover a new culture, make friends for life, and learn about yourself.

-The Office of Faith and Service and the Glavin Office of Multicultural and International Education have teamed up to teach high school students in Tanzania the basics of Entrepreneurial Thought and Action® as part of the Babson Entrepreneurial Leadership Academies (BELA).
+The Office of Faith and Service and the Glavin Office of International Education have teamed up to teach high school students in Tanzania the basics of Entrepreneurial Thought and Action® (ET&A™) as part of the Babson Entrepreneurial Leadership Academies (BELA).

 Team members teach both large groups and small groups, developing leadership and entrepreneurial skills in their students.
 The students learn new ways of thinking about their lives, their communities, and the resources at hand in order to create something of value.

 The week culminates in a rocket pitch competition.
 Students are challenged to be able to articulate who they are, what their idea is, and how they are the right fit to move this initiative forward.